Glenn Stok writes about investment and risk-control strategies he perfected during 45 years trading stocks, options, and futures contracts.

 Keeping a journal of your activity is a great way to learn from your mistakes.
 It’s truly a goldmine.

-I learned a lot from reviewing my past activity and noticing what I did wrong when I lost, and what I did right when things worked for me.
+I learned a lot from reviewing my past activity and noticing what I did wrong when I lost and what I did right when things worked for me.
 That knowledge gave me the ability to repeat the patterns that worked.

 Try to keep some sanity in your behavior.
-We tend to want to try failing methods a few times before we accept the fact that there has to be a better way.
+We tend to want to try failing methods a few times before we accept that there has to be a better way.
 The sooner you give up on those hopeless tendencies, the better.

 Use One-Cancels-Other (OCO) Orders